2PM: 2008–2010: Debut, early success, and Jaebeom's departure

 A week and a half after the album's release, 2PM performed at the Mnet Asian Music Awards on November 21, 2009 and won the awards for Best Male Group and Artist of the Year, the latter being one of the three Daesang awards, the most prestigious awards of the show.
 The group paid homage to Jaebeom during their performance of "Again & Again".
 During the performance, a spotlight shone over Jaebeom's usual position in the dance formation, and his vocals played over the speakers without being replaced.
 On December 30, 2009, at the KBS Song Festival, "Again & Again" was recognized as the Song of the Year, winning with 57,060 fan votes.
 "Again & Again" was also ranked as the fourth most popular song of 2009 in South Korea in Gallup Korea's annual survey and appeared on various domestic year-end music charts.
-From December 2009 to January 2010, 2PM promoted another single from 01:59PM, "Tired of Waiting", which was also used in a trailer for the blockbuster film Jeon Woo-chi: The Taoist Wizard.
+From December 2009 to January 2010, 2PM promoted another single from 01:59PM, "Tired of Waiting", which was also used in promotions for the blockbuster film Jeon Woo-chi: The Taoist Wizard.

 In February 2010, JYP Entertainment announced that Jaebeom would not return to 2PM, as his contract with the company had been permanently terminated, with the agreement of all 6 members.
 A combined fan meeting and press conference was held two days later with the six remaining members of 2PM and JYP Entertainment CEO Choi Jungwook in attendance.
 Various 2PM fansites were shut down immediately after the conference as a protest of Jaebeom's termination.
 The record label then announced that although 2PM would move forward with six members, a new leader would not be chosen to replace Jaebeom.